codeGROOVE-dev/gitMDM/README.md

 ## What

-A "Mobile Device Management" solution that stores compliance checks in Git.
-Built to pass SOC 2 audits without installing actual MDM spyware.
+A "Mobile Device Management" solution that stores compliance data in Git.
+Built to pass SOC 2 without requiring a highly privileged RCE

 ## Why